2015 Tequila Patrón Sports Car Showcase: Background

 The event was run as a support race to the Grand Prix of Long Beach, the annual IndyCar Series race held at the circuit.
 The Pirelli World Challenge and Stadium Super Trucks also ran during the weekend.
 The race was also the joint-shortest of the season, at just 100 minutes, identical to the Chevrolet Sports Car Classic.

 Entries

 A total of 17 cars took part in the event; 9 in the Prototype (P) class and 8 in the GT Le Mans (GTLM) class.
 The Prototype Challenge (PC) and GT Daytona (GTD) classes would not be participating in the event.
 After only competing on permanent circuits since its competition debut in 2012, The DeltaWing would make its first appearance at a street course.
 Due to scheduling conflicts for full-season drivers Nick Tandy and Earl Bamber, who were preparing for their LMP1 debut in the FIA World Endurance Championship, drivers Frédéric Makowiecki and Richard Lietz would replace them for the Long Beach event.

+Practice

+There were two practice sessions preceding the start of the race on Saturday, both on Friday.
+The first session lasted two hours on Friday morning while the second session on Friday afternoon lasted 35 minutes.

+Practice 1

+The first practice session at 7:45 am PT on Friday and ended with Dane Cameron topping the charts for Action Express Racing, with a lap time of 1:16.063.

+Final Practice

+The second and final practice session took place at 4:45 pm PT on Friday and ended with Ricky Taylor topping the charts for Wayne Taylor Racing, with a lap time of 1:15.879.

+Qualifying

+Qualifying was broken into two sessions.
+The first session of qualifying was for the GTLM class.
+Bill Auberlen qualified on pole in GTLM driving the No. 25 BMW Team RLL entry.

+The final session of qualifying was for the P class.
+Ricky Taylor qualified on pole driving the No. 10 car for Wayne Taylor Racing.